MdotMAds/Android-SDK/README.md

 =============================
 The MdotM Android SDK is mobile advertising SDK for android.
 The SDK enables mobile application developer to render video and image ads.

-This repository contains the source code of samples for loading and rendering MdotM Ads, AdMob-Mediation and MoPub-Meadiation.
+This repository contains the source code of samples for loading and rendering MdotM Ads and Sdk.

 Samples